Excitonic pattern formation from a wrinkling instability in a van der Waals heterostructure

+In addition to exploring spatially modulated excitonic patterns, it is also essential to explore implications the excitonic patterns may have for exciton transport, collective effects, or excitonic phases.
+For instance, due to their long lifetimes IXs give an opportunity to realize long-range exciton transport.
+Consequently, IX transport in van der Waals heterostructures is intensively studied~\cite{Rivera2016, Jauregui2019, Unuchek2019a, Unuchek2019, Liu2019, Choi2020, Huang2020, Yuan2020, Li2021, Wang2021, Shanks2022, Sun2022, Tagarelli2023, Rossi2023, Gao2024, Zhang2024, Wietek2024, Fowler-Gerace2021, Peng2022, Troue2023, Cutshall2025, Fowler-Gerace2024, Zhou2024}.
+It is essential to verify what implications the excitonic patterns may have for IX transport in van der Waals heterostructures.

-In this work, we present the observation of a quasi-periodic triangular pattern of IXs with the characteristic wavelength of the pattern $\sim 2.6$~$\mu$m in a MoSe$_2$/WSe$_2$ van der Waals heterostructure.
+In this work, we present the observation of a quasi-periodic triangular pattern of IXs with a characteristic spatial wavelength $\sim 2.6\,\mu\mathrm{m}$ in a MoSe$_2$/WSe$_2$ van der Waals heterostructure.
 We compare the observed pattern with various modulation mechanisms.
+We show that elastic instabilities can produce triangular patterns with micrometer-scale wavelengths in van der Waals heterostructures.
+This mechanism is consistent with the wavelength, symmetry, excitation power dependence, and temperature dependence of the observed IX pattern.

-5mm {\bf Experiments.} We study IXs in a MoSe$_2$/WSe$_2$ heterostructure (Fig.~1a) where adjacent MoSe$_2$ monolayer and WSe$_2$ monolayer form the separated electron and hole layers for IXs~\cite{Rivera2015}.
+5mm \textbf{Experiments.} We study IXs in a MoSe$_2$/WSe$_2$ heterostructure (Fig.~1a) where adjacent MoSe$_2$ monolayer and WSe$_2$ monolayer form the separated electron and hole layers for IXs~\cite{Rivera2015}.
 The heterostructure was assembled as described in Ref.~\cite{Fowler-Gerace2024} where the same heterostructure was used for IX transport studies.
 The dry-transfer peel technique~\cite{Withers2015} was used.
-The MoSe$_2$ and WSe$_2$ monolayers are encapsulated by hBN (Fig.~1a,b) with $\sim 40$-nm-thick bottom hBN and $\sim 30$-nm-thick top hBN covering the entire MoSe$_2$ and WSe$_2$ areas.
+The MoSe$_2$ and WSe$_2$ monolayers are encapsulated by hBN (Fig.~1a,b) with $\sim 40\,\mathrm{nm}$-thick bottom hBN and $\sim 30\,\mathrm{nm}$-thick top hBN covering the entire MoSe$_2$ and WSe$_2$ layers.
 The long WSe$_2$ and MoSe$_2$ edges were used for a rotational alignment between the WSe$_2$ and MoSe$_2$ monolayers.
-The twist angle between these monolayers $\delta \theta = 1.1^\circ$ corresponding to the moir{\'e} superlattice period $b \sim a / \delta \theta \sim 17$~nm ($a$ is the lattice period) agrees with the angle between the long WSe$_2$ and MoSe$_2$ edges in the heterostructure~\cite{Fowler-Gerace2024}.
-The moir{\'e} potentials can be affected by atomic reconstruction~\cite{Weston2020, Rosenberger2020, Zhao2023} and disorder and may vary over the heterostructure area.
-The IX $g$-factor $\sim - 16$ in the heterostructure corresponds to H stacking~\cite{Seyler2019, Wozniak2020}.
+The twist angle between these monolayers $\delta \theta = 1.1^\circ$ corresponding to the moir\'e superlattice period $b \sim a / \delta \theta \sim 17\,\mathrm{nm}$ ($a$ is the lattice period) agrees with the angle seen between the long WSe$_2$ and MoSe$_2$ edges in the heterostructure~\cite{Fowler-Gerace2024}.
+The moir\'e potentials can be affected by atomic reconstruction~\cite{nam2017lattice, Weston2020, Rosenberger2020, Zhao2023} and disorder and may vary over the heterostructure area.
+The IX $g$-factor $g \approx -16$ in the heterostructure corresponds to the H stacking~\cite{Seyler2019, Wozniak2020}.
 The mechanically exfoliated layers of the heterostructure were stacked on graphite substrate pressed onto Si/SiO$_2$ substrate.